kachergis/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-George Kachergis is a research scientist in the Language and Cognition Lab at Stanford.
-His research interests include language, learning, and memory.
-He is particularly interested in creating computational explanations of how these abilities work (together) in humans, with an eye towards making AI that is more human-like.
+George Kachergis runs the Computational Cognitive Models (CoCoMo) Lab at Arizona State University.
+His research seeks to understand how memory and attention support language learning and skill development.
+He is particularly interested in creating computational explanations of how cognitive skills develop in children, with an eye towards making AI that is more human-like.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/kachergis_cv.pdf" "newtab" >}}CV{{< /staticref >}}.